SwiftWeekly/swiftweekly.github.io/CONTRIBUTING.md

   - A trick to quickly read only the emails since the last issue:
     1. Subscribe to the mailing lists, and have emails sent to your personal Gmail account.
     2. Enter the following into the Gmail search bar to only display emails sent since the last Swift Weekly Brief issue: `to:swift-evolution@swift.org after:2016/9/22`, where `2016/09/22` is the date of the last issue.
+- There's also an awesome macOS app called [Hirundo](https://stylemac.com/hirundo/), which makes managing the mailing lists a lot easier.
 - Starter tasks: check [this filter](https://bugs.swift.org/issues/?filter=10451)
 - When in doubt, refer to previous issues for examples.